DomiStyle/docker-eldewrito/README.md

 | `X.Y-testZ` | Tagged builds taken from master branch.
 Used for testing. |
 | `X.Y` | Stable tags.
 Everything was tested and is working. (not available yet) |

+## Tutorial (for Ubuntu hosts)

+1. Prepare a Ubuntu host
+2. Install Docker for Ubuntu by following [this guide](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
+3. Make sure docker is working by running `docker -v`
+4. Install docker-compose with `sudo apt-get install docker-compose`
+5. Grab the latest compose file from the git repository [here](https://raw.githubusercontent.com/DomiStyle/docker-eldewrito/master/docker-compose.yml)
+6. Put the docker-compose.yml in a folder called dewrito
+7. Switch into the folder and open the file with `nano docker-compose.yml`
+8. Adjust `/path/to/game`, `/path/to/config`, `/path/to/logs` accordingly
+9. Adjust the image you want to use if necessary
+10. Put your Eldewrito game files into the folder you specified for /game
+11. Remove the dewrito_prefs.cfg from your game folder to let the container generate a known working one for you
+12. Run `docker-compose up -d`

+You're done.
+Your container will not be running and you can check if it is working by visting http://server_ip:11775 in your browser.
+You can use `docker ps` to view running containers.

+To update the container either change the image tag inside of your docker-compose.yml and run `docker-compose up -d` or use `docker-compose pull` followed by `docker-compose up -d` if you are using the latest tag.

+You can use `docker-compose logs` to view the logs inside of the container.

 ## Configuration

 ### Ports